 \section{Experimental setup}

-In the experimental setup shown in Fig.~\ref{fig:scifi}, four long SciFi modules (layers 1--4), each 100~cm in length and aligned along the $x$-axis, are arranged vertically with a spacing of approximately 5 cm along the $z$-axis and sensitive to $y$ positions of particles.
-Four shorter modules (layers 5--8), each 10 cm in length and oriented along the $y$-axis, are placed perpendicularly to the long modules.
-Each short module can be slid along the $x$-axis to select muon trajectories at different positions along the long modules.
-The closest pair of short and long modules is separated by a vertical gap of about 0.5 mm and used to measure the two-dimensional position of muons.
-The long and short modules are read out by separate DT5550W data acquisition boards from CAEN, each equipped with four Citiroc 1A chips\cite{Citiroc1A} on a piggyboard and a 14-bit ADC.
-The SiPM array of each SciFi module is connected to a dedicated Citiroc 1A chip and biased at 57 V via the piggyboard’s power supply module.
+The experimental setup is shown in Fig.~\ref{fig:scifi}.
+Four long SciFi modules (layers 1--4), each 100~cm in length and aligned along the $x$-axis, are arranged vertically with a spacing of approximately 5~cm along the $z$-axis.
+These layers are sensitive to the $y$-coordinate of incident particles.
+Four shorter modules (layers 5--8), each 10~cm in length and oriented along the $y$-axis, are placed perpendicularly to the long modules.
+The short modules can be translated as a group along the $x$-axis to scan muons striking different positions along the length of the long modules.
+The closest pair of short and long modules is separated by a vertical gap of about 0.5~mm, allowing for two-dimensional position measurements of muons.
+The long and short modules are read out by separate DT5550W data acquisition boards from CAEN, each equipped with four Citiroc 1A chips\cite{Citiroc1A} on a piggyback board and a 14-bit ADC.
+The SiPM array of each SciFi module is connected to a dedicated Citiroc 1A chip and biased at 57 V via the piggyback’s power supply module.

-The Citiroc 1A is a 32-channel front-end ASIC optimized for SiPM readout.
+The Citiroc 1A is a 32-channel front-end ASIC optimized to amplify and integrate SiPM signals.
 Each channel includes two parallel preamplifiers, one in high-gain (HG) mode and the other in low-gain (LG) mode, extending the dynamic range up to about 2500 photoelectrons (p.e.).
 Each preamplifier output is processed by a slow shaper with an adjustable shaping time between 12.5 ns and 87.5 ns, followed by a peak-sensing circuit to measure the integrated charge.
-For triggering, the chip provides a 15ns peaking-time fast shaper capable of discriminating signals down to 1/3 the signal amplitude of one p.e. in each channel, as well as an ASIC-level charge trigger formed by the logical OR of all 32 channels.
+For triggering, the chip provides a 15~ns peaking-time fast shaper capable of discriminating signals down to 1/3 the signal amplitude of one p.e. in each channel, as well as an ASIC-level charge trigger formed by the logical OR of all 32 channels.
 The DT5550W board can then generate a global trigger by combining the logic OR outputs of its four Citiroc 1A chips.

 During the experimental tests of the SciFi modules, the HG signal was amplified by a factor of 26 and the LG signal by a factor of 2.6, with the slow shaping time of all channels fixed at 87.5 ns.
 Three dedicated data acquisition modes were implemented for pedestal estimation, gain calibration, and cosmic-ray muon detection, respectively: \begin{itemize} \item \textbf{Pedestal mode:} SiPM signals were recorded without bias voltage using 1~kHz periodic triggers generated by the DT5550W software.